hzeller/rpi-rgb-led-matrix/README.md

 If you are using arduino like chips (specifically teensy 3.6 or ESP32), SmartMatrix is the best library you can use to drive RGBPanels.
 The library has a hard limit of 128x128 which only works with a low refresh rate on teensy, while ESP32 is currently limited to 128x64.
-SmartMatrix also does not currently support AB or AC panels or other weird panels that this library supports.
+SmartMatrix also does not currently support AB or ABC panels or other weird panels that this library supports.
 So, if you have arduino code and you need bigger resolutions or panels that don't work with arduino drivers, there is now a solution from Marc MERLIN: